 You can create better strategies in the future if you can see what worked and what didn’t.

 Your project status is one thing.
 The way your stakeholders perceive the project is an entirely different thing.

 You should make sure that everyone’s perception of the project is similar, if not the exact same.
-For example, you can use a tool like Project Central with Office 365 to keep everyone in the loop about project progress.
+For example, you can use a tool like Project Central with Microsoft 365 to keep everyone in the loop about project progress.

 Communicate with stakeholders to ensure their perception is realistic.

 This way, you’ll avoid a lot of disappointment and conflict, while securing approval.